Shiyinq/fortuna-flow/mcp-server/README.md

 ![Claude](claude.png)

-You can integrate Fortuna Flow with Claude Desktop App as an MCP Server
+You can integrate Fortuna Flow with Claude Desktop App as an MCP Server.

 ## Usage
 Add the following JSON to your claude MCP config `/your-claude-path/claude_desktop_config.json` file: